SECTION C: BUSINESS AND SUPPORT SERVICES

 Employees traveling under contracts and grants (federal, state, local, or private) shall be reimbursed for travel expenses and allowances on the same basis as other College employees, except in those instances where the terms of the contract or grant specify travel guidelines and reimbursement rates which are more restrictive than the College reimbursement rates.

 As defined by the Texas Legislature the official service area for Navarro College includes all of: Ellis, Navarro.
 Freestone, Limestone, and Leon counties.
-Campuses are located in the cities of Corsicana, Waxahachie, Mexia, Midlothian, and Fairfield.
+Campuses are in the cities of Corsicana, Waxahachie, Mexia, and Midlothian.
 The service area may differ for government sponsored awards, contracts, and agreements.

-Line of duty travel expenses may be paid with a monthly stipend processed through payroll, or, reimbursed through a claim that is processed by the accounts payable department.
+Line of duty travel expenses may be paid with a monthly stipend processed through payroll, or, reimbursed through a claim processed through the purchasing department and accounts payable department.

 Travel Stipends may be issued to employees who frequently travel within the service area.
 The employee should make the request for an appropriate amount to the respective Vice President.
 A travel stipend may be issued if warranted at the discretion of the District President.
 Those receiving a travel stipend will not be reimbursed for travel expenses under these procedures other than those not covered by the stipend.

 LINE OF DUTY AND PROFESSIONAL DEVELOPMENT